 As an option the motor can be delivered with class H insulation.
 DT-motors are equipped with class H as standard.

 1.5 Voltage and frequency

-BEVI motors are produced for frequencies of 50 and 60 Hz and all standard voltages up to 690 V. Please look on your motor data plate for actual voltage and frequency.
-The mains supply voltage can vary by up to $\pm$ 5% without affecting the rated motor efficiency according to IEC60034-1.
-The motor is produced for full load duty with combined variation of voltage and frequency up to $\pm$ 10%.
+BEVI motors can be produced for frequencies of 50 and 60 Hz and all standard voltages up to 690 V. Please look on your motor data plate for actual voltage and frequency.